 These age level physical fluency programmes are also designed to improve the development and efficiency of pupils’ cerebellar-vestibular systems.
 This is because of clinical practice and research findings that link a wide variety of dyslexic, dyspraxic, ADHD, Aspergic and various learning dysfunction symptoms to neurological developmental delay.
 All pupils in school Activate classes are improving in most aspects of their physical fluency and many other benefits are being reported.
-Read about the influences for Activate.

 The Activate In The Classroom Teaching Manuals

 Each Activate manual describes in words and shows in figure-diagram forms precisely how each activity needs to be executed for the pupils to fully benefit.
 This allows the teacher to be able to stand in front of the class and lead the exercises.
 Alternatively, the DVDs also show each morning and afternoon session with movements being performed to the music thus allowing the class to proceed by watching the DVD.
 Alternatively, some teachers allow various pupils to lead the class in the Activate movements.
 A simple ten-point physical fluency checklist for visual assessment is now included.

 The Activate exercises are particularly designed to improve various elements of physical fluency, stimulate the cerebellar-vestibular systems and intensively exercise the neural connections between the right and left hemispheres of the brain.